-What are the basic requirements to begin flight training?
+What are the requirements to begin flight training?

-- You must have a high school diploma or equivalency.
+- Also, you must have a high school diploma or equivalency.

-- You must be legally eligible to work in the U.S.
+- Also, you must be legally eligible to work in the U.S.

-- You must be able to obtain an FAA medical certificate.
+- Most importantly, you must be able to obtain an FAA medical certificate.

-- You must be able to communicate proficiently in English.
+- Finally, you must be able to communicate proficiently in English.

 How long does it take to become an airline pilot?